polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

 into the database.
 Hence, you should _not_ use these guys for things where execution speed is crucial, but rather smaller payloads, occasionally transmitted between clients and servers, and not for things needing to handle thousands of requests per second.
 However, when you need them, you _really_ need them - And if used correctly, and _sparsely_ may I add, these guys are an incredible tool for you, to both scale out (**securely**) and more easily build heterogeneous server environments, without having to try to predict what the future might hold in regards to its requirements.

-> Once the client provides the code, the server never needs to be patched again ... ;)

-## Wrapping up

-In this article we looked at how you can securely transmit lambda object from the client to the server, for then to have the server execute the code, and store a cryptographic receipt of the execution of the code.
-We also looked at how this process reverses the responsibility between the client and the server, allowing the client to provide the code, and how this simplifies maintenance of your server farm.
-Then we walked through how this could be accomplished in a _secure_ environment, due to associating a bunch of execution rights with a public cryptography key.

 * [Documentation](/documentation/)